babyfeed/ffq-questionnaire-web/README.md

 > There is another method of deployment found [here](ffq-questionnaire-web/README.md).
 > The Summer 2023 dev team ran into issues using this method and found that working with the pipelines was easier.
 > Feel free to use whichever.

+## A Final Consideration
+Regardless of how you choose to work on this project, please consider preserving and updating this guide for future development teams.